21Surabhi/RAG-based-Project/README.md

   7. The embeddings are stored in Qdrant using
      [ await client.upsert(COLLECTION_NAME, { points }) ]

-##After this data is stored in Qdrant Vector Database
+Note: After this data is stored in Qdrant Vector Database

-##How to answer queries from Qdrant Database - relevant file is [server.js](server.js)
+## How to answer queries from Qdrant Database - relevant file is [server.js](server.js)
   1. User asks a question from UI (app.py)
   2. The query is sent to the backend using
      [ app.post("/ask", async (req, res) ]